 https://www.facebook.com/pages/Team-...23101351094687 Team Right Wings page..

 Huge 30" AT's(does 75% of the C6 roads), massive CB with a tall K40, front fender covers(to hide all the rust), lightening hole in passenger fender(from removed snorkel), and the most important addition...fake vent visors.

 Hutchbuilt front bumper, removed rear seat, slow disconnects(w/bungees to hold them up).

 And the real deal:

-Solid diff covers, Alloy front outer axle seals, oil pan skid, radiator skid, K&N air filter, Outerwears, Husky floor liners, and the must have Trasharoo.
+Solid diff covers, Alloy front outer axle seals, oil pan skid, MML(to get the oil pan higher), radiator skid, K&N air filter, Outerwears, Husky floor liners, and the Trasharoo.